 If you don't want to learn how it works and just want a working script:

-Improved Rsync Incremental Backup script
+Rsync Incremental Backup Script (v2)

-Basic full back-ups
+Rsync full back-ups

 If you have any experience with Rsync, you might know it's amazingly easy to copy your important files to a back-up location.
 As the simple example below shows, the logic doesn't really change much if you're using an external disk, a remote server running rsyncd, or running rsync over ssh: